MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/resource-consistency/index.md

 For large cloud deployments, global governance becomes both more important and more complex.
 It's crucial to automatically apply and enforce governance requirements when deploying resources, and meet updated requirements for existing deployments.

 An Azure landing zone is an environment that follows key design principles across eight design areas.
 These design principles accommodate all application portfolios and enable application migration, modernization, and innovation at scale.
-Read more about Azure Landing Zones [here](/azure/cloud-adoption-framework/ready/landing-zone/).
+For more information about Azure landing zones, see [What is an Azure landing zone?](/azure/cloud-adoption-framework/ready/landing-zone/).

 Azure landing zones allow IT and development teams to rapidly deploy new workloads and networking assets that comply with changing organizational policy requirements.
-Platform teams can use [Infrastructure as Code templates](/azure/cloud-adoption-framework/ready/considerations/infrastructure-as-code) to deploy and manage the Azure landing zone including, [Policy as Code](/azure/governance/policy/concepts/policy-as-code) practices.
-Combine these into your CI/CD pipelines to apply revised governance standards to deployments as templates and definitions are updated.
+Platform teams can use [Infrastructure as Code templates](/azure/cloud-adoption-framework/ready/considerations/infrastructure-as-code) to deploy and manage the Azure landing zone, which includes [Policy as Code](/azure/governance/policy/concepts/policy-as-code) practices.
+Combine these practices into your CI/CD pipelines to apply revised governance standards to deployments as templates and definitions are updated.

-## Next steps
+## Next step

 Resource consistency is just one of the core infrastructure components that requires architectural decisions during a cloud adoption process.
 Visit the architectural decision guides overview to learn about the patterns and models for design decisions on various types of infrastructure.